-- Forgotten information: Email Address, email password, Moodle user name, Moodle Password, lost student ID's. - How to get wireless access code. - Any computer checked for a student should have a working virus scanner.
+- Forgotten information: Email Address, email password, Populi username, Populi Password, lost student IDs. - How to get wireless access code. - Any computer checked for a student should have a working virus scanner.
 If PIU staff finds you have no virus scanner, or it is not working, a virus scanner will be installed (a free product from the internet) and scans will be run to make sure there is no active virus on the computer.

 Personal computer equipment including (but not limited to) laptop or desktop computer, phones, tablets, and e-readers may be used to access the internet on campus and are required to submit to .
-Use of computer in the classroom will be determined by the instructor.
+Use of computers in the classroom will be determined by the instructor.